Subject Summary: Part II Neuroscience

 - a dissertation of no more than 5000 words, based on a research project undertaken by the student over an eight week period (for aims 1-4 and learning outcomes 2-3);

-- an oral presentation based on the research project (for aim 4 and learning outcome 3);
+- a viva based on the research project (for aim 4 and learning outcome 3);

 - a critical essay of no more than 2000 words analysing a published research paper (for aim 4 and learning outcome 4).